 A growth trajectory

 AoEC in partnership with Peter Hawkins and Renewal Associates is experiencing unprecedented demand for accredited team coaching training and running more programmes around the world in 2018 than ever before - from China to the US, South Africa to Singapore.
-We also have a new International Diploma programme starting in London at the end of the year.

 Team coaching continues to spread around the world, showing that organisations need people who can ‘coach the connections’ and enable change which connects across the individual, team, inter-team, organisational and wider systemic levels.